umalabs/correlated-authorization/README.md

 #### *B. JWT Assertion Profile*

 &emsp;If the client cannot be registered at the AS-RO, consider the authorization flow illustrated in Figure&nbsp;4 (see Appendix B for a detailed diagram).
-This flow uses the JWT assertion profile [8], and may only be used for immediate one-time access.
+This flow uses the holder-of-key assertion [8, 9] where the ticket is used as a key, which is in possession of the client.
+The JWT assertion profile may only be used for immediate one-time access.

 ![Sequence Diagram](./images/correlated-authorization-jwt-assertion-profile.svg)